Azure/maximo/README.md

 for node in $(oc get nodes -o jsonpath='{.items[*].metadata.name}'); do oc debug node/${node} -- chroot /host shutdown -h 1; done
 ```

 Next, go to the Azure Portal, select all the VMs that are part of the cluster and stop and deallocate them.
 When you start the cluster back up, do so by starting the Virtual Machines.
 It takes about 15 minutes for everything to find its spot again, so have a bit of patience and try to hit the OpenShift UI.
 Pay special attention on the overview page to any pods that are failing to start (e.g. crashloopbackoff) and delete/restart those pods if needed.
+Two pods do this every time the cluster starts: `event-api-deployment` and `event-reader-deployment`.
+Deleting and restarting them - api deployment first - fixes the problem.

 ### Restarting / fixing Kafka inside BAS